cauldronio/cauldron-deployment/README.md

 ```
 The configuration files are stored in the directory defined by `CAULDRON_CONFIG_DIR`.
 You can safely delete that directory when Cauldron is not running.

-## Matomo analytics

-Cauldron is using syslog-ng + Matomo for managing the logs.
-Some steps are necessary to have Matomo correctly configured.

-### Installation steps

-First of all you need to enable it before deploying Cauldron using `MATOMO_ENABLED` variable.

-Go to the port you have Matomo deployed (9001 by default) and follow the installation steps:
-1. Welcome (next)
-2. System check (next)
-3. Database setup.
-The variables should be defined (next)
-4. Creating tables (next)
-5. Super User.
-Specify the user (`MATOMO_USER`) and password (`MATOMO_PASSWORD`) defined in Cauldron's configuration file and your email address. (next)
-6. Setup the website to track:
-    - Name: Cauldron
-    - Website url: your website location
-    - Time zone: location where you are
-    - Not an Ecommerce site
-7. JS Tracking code (next)
-8. Congratulations (next)

-Now you can get logs in Matomo.
-We have configured Matomo with a buffer of 50 hits.
-You won't see anything until 50 requests are made to the server.

 ## Advanced deployment for Cauldron